Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Westchester Academy For International Studies students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 7: COLLEGE, CAREER, MILITARY READINESS (CCMR): By June 2025, Westchester Academy For International Studies will increase the % of graduates achieving College, Career, Military Readiness status by at least 1 percentage point.
+Performance Objective 8: COLLEGE, CAREER, AND MILITARY READINESS (CCMR): By June 2026, Westchester Academy For International Studies will maintain 100 percent of graduates achieving College, Career, and Military Readiness status.

 Class of 2023: 98% of graduates met CCMR indicator